 Through repetition of familiar actions and task grading (adjusting a daily routine to include easier or more complicated tasks based on performance) it is thought that movement patterns can be restored so that actions are performed more automatically.
 However, for some individuals, apraxia will be a long-lasting condition.(7) It is important to be patient and understanding when interacting with someone with apraxia, as they might need more time or some extra physical help to get started doing the things they want to do.

-As apraxia often occurs alongside aphasia, a communication disorder, it is important to provide multiple ways to understand the task at hand whether it is verbal, written, or visual instruction via demonstration or pictures.(8) It is also advised to consider related coordination disorders when diagnosing apraxia, including ataxia (to be discussed in an upcoming blog post).
+As apraxia often occurs alongside aphasia, a communication disorder, it is important to provide multiple ways to understand the task at hand whether it is verbal, written, or visual instruction via demonstration or pictures.(8) It is also advised to consider related coordination disorders when diagnosing apraxia, including ataxia.
 If you are unsure whether the symptoms you or a loved one is exhibiting are related to apraxia, discuss your concerns with a medical or therapy team.

 The NEOFECT line of Smart Rehabilitation Solutions can assist with coordination difficulties stemming from stroke or other neurological diagnoses.
 Our neurorehabilitation products include support from occupational therapists to maximize your functional gains.
 Please call (866) 534-4989 or email email@example.com for further inquiry.